TheOdinProject/top-meta/about/discord-roles.md

 These roles have **no moderation** privileges.

 - **club-40** - folks that have been around TOP for a while and have helped out other students in the channels.
 This role is maintained by the Odin Bot and this status is achieved by reaching 40 points.
-- **alumni** - members of this group have gone through TOP curriculum and landed a job!
-Check some of their stories in #odin-success-stories channel.
 - **cah-crew** and **jam participant** - community events focused on providing opportunities for team work.
 Keep an eye on the #announcements for more events!
 - **...-book-club** - participants in our book clubs, such as YDKJS book series.